|

 9. The Superintendent will dispose of all floral designs at his discretion.
 Funeral

 flowers will be removed immediately following the interment service.
-A longer period is
+A longer period

-injurious to the sod and detracts from the general appearance of the cemetery.
+is injurious to the sod and detracts from the general appearance of the cemetery.

-10. Any person who destroys or defaces any monument, tree, shrub, plant or building is
+10. Any person who destroys or defaces any monument, tree, shrub, plant or building

-on vandalism in cemeteries, and will be rigidly enforced.
+strict on vandalism in cemeteries, and will be rigidly enforced.

 11. Potted plants and